ba361006/Tensorflow2_practises/00_beginning_with_mnist/README.md

 - tf.GradientTape():

-    Trainable variables (created by tf.Variable or tf.compat.v1.get_variable, where trainable=True is default in both cases) are automatically watched.
+    Trainable variables (created by tf.Variable or tf.compat.v1.get_variable, where trainable=True is default in both cases) are automatically watched within the scope.
 Tensors can be manually watched by invoking the watch method on this context manager.

     > for further information, check the official website [tf.GradientTape](https://www.tensorflow.org/api_docs/python/tf/GradientTape)